chdav/hackthebox-writeups/machines/Windows/Sauna/README.md

 ### Mitigation

 - There a few ways to mitigate the risk of kerberoasting; a strong password policy helps alleviate the chance that someone will crack a hash.
 Additionally, avoid accounts with pre-authentication.
 If an organization must have that enabled, they need to have very complex passwords, as the hash is readily exposed.
+Most importantly, even if the hash can't be cracked, pass-the-hash attacks can still occur.

 - AutoLogin credentials should be avoided.
 If an account must have that enabled, special consideration should be taken regarding the risks of a compromise of that account's privileges.